-Figure 5.
+Fig. 5.
 Ranked Affordability Challenges (RII)

 Source: Field Data, 2025

 5. DISCUSSION

 The findings demonstrate that rental housing affordability in Asokore Mampong is shaped by the interaction of economic pressures, institutional weaknesses, spatial disparities, and culturally embedded tenure arrangements.
 These results align with the core assumptions of Shelter Poverty Theory, which emphasises the significance of residual income for determining housing adequacy (Stone, 2006, 2010), and with Institutional Theory, which highlights the influence of formal and informal institutional arrangements on market behaviour (North, 1990).